SiveHoyo99/Kamva-s-Iphone-collection-website/README.md

 > **Live Demo:** [View Project Here](https://sivehoyo99.github.io/Kamva-s-Iphone-collection-website/)

 ## Overview
-A responsive static website inspired by Apple's iPhone product page.
-This project was built to practice modern web design techniques and replicate clean, professional UI layouts.
+A responsive static website that is developed for marketing reasons for a growing business "Kamva's Iphone Collection ".
+It displays Iphone products with prices and descriptions.
+An button redirecting to WhatsApp to order is included.

 ---